-You may enroll in workshops, schedule tutorials and attend study groups whether or not you enroll in the Associate or Practitioner Training Program.
+Enroll in workshops, schedule tutorials and attend study groups whether or not you enroll in the Practitioner Training Program or become an Associate Member.
+Only persons with a minimum Associate Level training and membership may use the registered trademark, Ortho-Bionomy® (see below).

 required to take a class or enroll in the training.
+If you have not had anatomy courses, you may want to have a basic anatomy book to help with landmarks and terminology.
 Description of Workshops (select at left) can give you an idea of

 the breadth and depth of Ortho-Bionomy and the training programs.
 To understand Ortho-Bionomy one must experience it.

-There is an Associate Training, a Registered Practitioner and Advanced Practitioner Training
+There is a Registered Practitioner and Advanced Practitioner Training

 Program as well as Instructor Training in Ortho-Bionomy®.
 With each level of training students build and deepen their understanding of the principles, philosophy and practice of

 Ortho-Bionomy.
-Ample time is provided for hands-on learning and experience through workshops, clinical practice, small group classes (study groups), semi-private and private training (tutorials) with an experienced advisor/instructor(s).
+Ample time is provided for hands-on learning and experience through workshops, clinical practice, study groups (small group classes), tutorials (semi-private and private training) with an experienced advisor/instructor(s).
 The open, apprentice-style structure of the training programs allows students the flexibility to create their own structure with the guidance of an advisor(s), the ease to learn at their own pace, in their own way and to "fill in the blanks" between workshops with small group or private learning sessions.
 Students are encouraged to ask their advisor about anything that comes up for them, in their work with clients, techniques or the program.
 Completion of each level of training is registered with the Society of Ortho-Bionomy International, and their referral network.
-All workshops taken qualify for the training programs, in case you decide to enroll after taking one or more workshops.
+All workshops taken qualify for the training programs, and students may enroll in the Practitioner Program at any time.

 32 Units/Hours Phase 4